|PRESENT RULER: Raja KAILASH NATH PAL,

-- Thakur Umesh Nath Pal, born 23rd March 1942, married and
+- Thakur Umesh Nath Pal, born 23rd March 1942,

 - Kumari Anupama Pal, born 9th January 1968,

 married 1993, Tarun Sondhi, and has issue.

 - Kumari Devyani Sondhi, born 1998.

 - Raja KAILASH NATH

-23rd Raja of Mahson (see above)
+PAL, 23rd Raja of Mahson (see above)